Pedestrian killed in North Union Township crash

-A pedestrian was fatally injured early Monday morning in Oliver, North Union Township.
+A pedestrian was killed early Monday morning in Oliver, North Union Township.

 A vehicle hit the pedestrian along Oliver Road at about 6:30 a.m., according to a Fayette County 911 supervisor.
 The coroner was called to the scene.